 The Graston Technique for physical therapy is an evidence-based treatment that, when used in conjunction with rehabilitative exercise, can be effective at restoring movement caused by soft tissue dysfunction.

 Although results can vary, patients can typically notice improvements in pain and/or range of motion by the end of the first or second week of treatment.
 If you think Graston therapy may be right for you, use the BetterPT clinic location tool website or the BetterPT mobile app to find licensed Graston Technique providers.
-The correct treatment and application of the Graston Technique can ease your discomfort so you can lead a pain-free life.
+The correct treatment and application of Graston physical therapy can ease your discomfort so you can lead a pain-free life.
 Don’t hesitate – schedule your appointment and learn more about the Graston Technique today!